Todd matches Johnson's 61 to take the lead at Travelers - WHIZ News

 Bryson DeChambeau and Kevin Na each shot 65 and were tied for fifth at 197.

-Phil Mickelson, who celebrated his 50th birthday last week, began the day with a one-stroke lead but struggled, finishing tied for seventh in a group six shots back.
+Phil Mickelson, who celebrated his 50th birthday on June 16, began the day with a one-stroke lead but struggled, finishing tied for seventh in a group six shots back.
 He made just his second bogey of the week on the third hole and also dropped strokes on the seventh and 13th before finishing with a 71.

 Mickelson, looking for his 45th win and third on this course, has mostly struggled.
 He missed the cut in his previous three tournaments.